The-Black-Spatula-Project/the-black-spatula-project.github.io/README.md

 #### Research ([#prompt-and-model](https://discord.com/channels/1318622366322131015/1318756579113304074))
 - Manually try some papers you like or from the [WithdrarXiv dataset](https://huggingface.co/datasets/darpa-scify/withdrarxiv) for testing.
     - You can use whatever model you like or have access to, including but not limited to ChatGPT, GPT-o1, Gemini 2.0 Flash Thinking, and Claude 3.5.
     - Please save your prompts and results in the [WithdrarXiv Spreasheet](https://docs.google.com/spreadsheets/d/1Eo5BH_shOZXKf63_kA7cuDXTBkva0vteB9CBAddq2TI/edit?usp=sharing) or [Black Spatula Draft Analysis Prompts](https://docs.google.com/spreadsheets/d/1IHGQ5s9b6U6cofYsvYEm3ITEf9MrwsMZpqV48FJnyV0/edit?usp=sharing).
-This helps us to keep track of the statistics and guide future directions.
+This helps us keep track of the statistics and guide future directions.
 - If you are a domain expert and would like to help verify LLMs’ results, please enter your name and expertise in the [Volunteer Evaluators](https://docs.google.com/spreadsheets/d/1CrkXS2WMx3a5mf5fVC_oSVJYEo3dgYZqAfm6GXX4htA) sheet

 #### Pipeline ([#data-ingestion](https://discord.com/channels/1318622366322131015/1318643155419009024))